List of Farm to Market Roads in Texas (1500–1599): FM 1535

 Farm to Market Road 1535 (FM 1535) is a 8.2 mi route in Bexar County.
 It is known in Greater San Antonio as Northwest Military Highway.

 FM 1535 begins at Interstate 410 in Castle Hills.
-The route travels north through north central San Antonio, crossing Wurzbach Parkway, and into Shavano Park, where it has a junction with Loop 1604.
+The route travels north through north central San Antonio, crossing Wurzbach Parkway, and passes through Shavano Park before reentering San Antonio at its junction with Loop 1604.
 FM 1535 ends at the San Antonio city limits, at the entrance to the Camp Bullis Military Training Reservation.

 FM 1535 was designated on October 15, 1955.
 Its designation was officially changed to Urban Road 1535 (UR 1535) on June 27, 1995.
 In 2003, the route was designated the Second Indian Head Division Memorial Highway, in honor of the 2nd Infantry Division of the U.S. Army.
 The designation reverted to FM 1535 with the elimination of the Urban Road system on November 15, 2018.
 The sections of FM 1535 from Lockhill-Selma Road (at the Castle Hills city limit boundary) to the Shavano Park city limit boundary and from Loop 1604 to the Camp Bullis were proposed for decommissioning (one section of FM 1535 would have been renumbered) in 2014 as part of TxDOT's San Antonio turnback proposal, which would have relinquished jurisdiction of over 129 miles of roads to the city of San Antonio; however, the city rejected that proposal.